nattlip/com.jilles.x10.2/APPSTORE.md

 19-06-2017 changed interval and sensitivity to new standards of homey 433 signal defenition , was changed with no notice or explanation

 06-06-2018  SDK2 version 2.0.0 admitted to app store as beta
+            added virual device classes , so a socket dimmabler or not  can be interpreted as a light by Homey so updating to v2 of this app , you need to repair all devices added all on and off as a x10 command

 04-06-2018 bug fixed that prevented device icons to be shown